-TRANS-CANADA HIGHWAY 1 WEST FOUR LANING PROJECT

-WATER MAIN IMPROVMENT CONTRIBUTION AGREEMENT
+SUBJECT: TRANS-CANADA HIGHWAY 1 WEST FOUR LANING PROJECT WATER MAIN IMPROVMENT CONTRIBUTION AGREEMENT

-Staff be authorized to enter into an Authorization and Contribution the works related to the Highway 1 water main Improvements.
+- THAT: Staff be authorized to enter into an Authorization and Contribution Agreement with the Ministry of Transportation and Infrastructure for the works related to the Highway 1 water main Improvements. - AND THAT: The Mayor and Corporate officer be authorized to sign said Agreement.